albinso/Tale/README.md

 There are six mandatory fields that are included in all log entries.
 If the addon is unable to fill some of these fields it will insert the value -1.
 The fields are as follows:

 ### X coordinate
 A value ranging from 0 to 1.
 This represents how far along the X axis the player is on the current map (see MapID).
 0 is far west with 1 being far east.
+Due to limitations on the position API it's not possible to fetch positions in instances so thhis will be set to the error value in those cases.

 ### Y coordinate
 Exactly the same as X coordinate but instead working from north to south.